uswds/uswds/README.md

     - stylesheets/
 ```

-`require('uswds')` will load all of Draft U.S. Web Design Standard's JavaScript onto the page.
+`require('uswds')` will load all of the Draft U.S. Web Design Standard's JavaScript onto the page.
 The uswds module itself does not export anything.

 The main Sass (SCSS) source file is here: